sepantaganjei/sepantaganjei/README.md

 ### Hi there 👋

-- 🎓 Pursuing Bachelor of Science in Informatics
+🎓 Student in Trondheim, Norway.
+Pursuing Bachelor of Science in Informatics at NTNU.

 🚀 **Skills:**